Samuel J. Friedman Theatre — Guide & Seating

 Frequently Asked Questions

 261 West 47th Street, between 8th Avenue and Broadway, in the Theater District of Midtown Manhattan.
 It is on the north side of 47th Street, sharing the block with the Ethel Barrymore and Longacre Theatres.
 Restaurant Row on 46th Street is one block south.
-The closest subway station is 50th Street on the C and E lines; 42nd Street–Times Square on the A/C/E/1/2/3/7/N/R/S lines is a short walk south.
+The closest subway station is 50th Street on the C and E lines; 42nd Street–Times Square on the A/C/E/1/2/3/7/N/R/W/S lines is a short walk south.

 A 650-seat Broadway house with a genuinely intimate feel — significantly smaller than most commercial Broadway houses and designed specifically for plays and actor-driven productions.
 The auditorium interior is a New York City landmark with neo-Renaissance design by Herbert J. Krapp, restored by Manhattan Theatre Club in a $35 million renovation that reopened in 2003.
 The room has architectural character, strong sightlines from most positions, and an audience that tends toward the more intentional and less tourist-heavy end of the Broadway spectrum.

-Yes — the front mezzanine center is specifically noted for excellent sightlines and is often one of the best positions in the house.
-Because the theater was renovated to reduce capacity significantly, the mezzanine at the Friedman does not have the cavernous distance problem that afflicts equivalent levels in larger Broadway houses.
-Front-center mezzanine is a consistently strong choice, especially for productions with complex staging or significant visual design where an elevated perspective clarifies the full stage picture.
+Yes — the front Mezzanine center is specifically noted for excellent sightlines and is often one of the best positions in the house.
+Because the theater was renovated to reduce capacity significantly, the Mezzanine at the Friedman does not have the cavernous distance problem that afflicts equivalent levels in larger Broadway houses.
+Front-center Mezzanine is a consistently strong choice, especially for productions with complex staging or significant visual design where an elevated perspective clarifies the full stage picture.

 It can be — especially for visitors whose interest in Broadway is driven by plays, literary quality, or actor-forward work rather than large-scale musicals.
 The intimate room rewards the kind of close attention that makes theater feel genuinely alive, and the MTC programming tends to be stronger on those qualities than typical tourist-oriented productions.
 The honest caveat: visitors whose primary image of Broadway is large-scale spectacle may find 650 seats with a straight play underwhelming relative to that expectation, and a different house and production choice might be the better first experience for them.